MicrosoftDocs/azure-ai-docs/articles/ai-studio/concepts/architecture.md

     - An associated Azure storage account for data upload and artifact storage.

     For more information, visit [Hubs and projects overview](ai-resources.md).
-- **AI Studio project**: A project is a child resource of the hub.
+- **AI Foundry project**: A project is a child resource of the hub.
 The Azure resource provider for a project is `Microsoft.MachineLearningServices/workspaces`, and the kind of resource is `Project`.
 The project provides the following features:
     - Access to development tools for building and customizing AI applications.
     - Reusable components including datasets, models, and indexes.
     - An isolated container to upload data to (within the storage inherited from the hub).